ST10399453/INSY7315_CiteWise/README.md

 ### Prerequisites
 Before setting up, ensure you have the following installed:

-- .NET 8 SDK
-- Visual Studio 2022 or later
+- Android Studio Narwhal Patch 4
 - Windows 10 or later

 ### Installation Steps